 Arctic Ocean Southern Ocean (Antarctica)(J. Orr, 2008) Negative values (brown colours) indicate undersaturation, i.e. pure aragonite would dissolve. a-b shows the aragonite saturation state of surface waters when atmospheric CO2 reaches 567 ppmv (i.e. twice the pre-industrial value). c-d shows the same combined with the effects of climate change, which intensify the phenomenon, particularly in the Arctic where undersaturation will occur 10 to 30 years sooner and more intensely than in the Antarctic: ice melting in the Arctic will render wide areas of ocean available to take up atmospheric CO2, and release huge amounts of soft waters which also further increase acidification.

 What do we want to learn & how?

-How will changes acidification affect nutrient cycling in between the sediment and the overlying water?
+How will changes acidification affect biogeochemical cycling and release of climatically-important gases?

 Phytoplankton are able to take up carbon dioxide from the water during photosynthesis, and all plankton release carbon dioxide to the water column when they respire.
 The amount of plankton, the types of plankton, and the growth (healthiness) of these plankton are important for influencing how much carbon dioxide is drawndown into the oceans from the atmosphere.
 Additionally some phytoplankton release gases, such as DMS (dimethyl sulphide) which is thought to be important for forming clouds in the atmosphere.
 If ocean acidification affects some of these organisms then this has consequence for the cycing of carbon and nutrients, as well as these other important gases.